 As traveling two weeks in Indonesia, I got to see the major attractions around the country.
 While I was visiting nine different islands, these were the first impression I got.
 Have you been to Indonesia?
 What do you think?

 Religion is one of the most major factors to decide the lifestyle.
-Because of their several strong religions, Indonesia is highly multicultural.
-Food, clothing, architecture, custom and even the language; everything is rapidly changing as you move around the country.
-For a simple example, you’ll recognize that you are moving in Java Island from east to west or vise verse when you see the amount of sugar in the drink.
+Because of its several strong religions, Indonesia is highly multicultural.
+Food, clothing, architecture, custom, and even the language; everything is rapidly changing as you move around the country.
+For a simple example, you’ll recognize that you are moving in Java Island from east to west or vise versa when you see the amount of sugar in the drink.
 Because at a certain part of Java sugar is a measure of politeness, they will serve any drinks with 1cm think sugar on the bottom.
 But it’s not common in the other part of the island.
-The kind of life style is different based on their belief, and also the outfit differs a lot.
+The kind of lifestyle is different based on their belief, and also the outfit differs a lot.
 It was interesting to observe the differences.
-It makes the country more interesting for the travelers.
+It makes the country more interesting for travelers.